NYC Sues Oil Companies Over Climate Change - Slashdot

 Court documents state that New York has suffered from flooding and erosion due to climate change and because of looming future threats it is seeking to "shift the costs of protecting the city from climate change impacts back on to the companies that have done nearly all they could to create this existential threat."
 The court filing claims that just 100 fossil fuel producers are responsible for nearly two-thirds of all greenhouse gas emissions since the industrial revolution, with the five targeted companies the largest contributors.
 The case will also point to evidence that firms such as Exxon knew of the impact of climate change for decades, only to downplay and even deny this in public.

-Political tax (Score:2, Insightful)
+Political tax (Score:1, Insightful)

 Tax dollars at work.
 Unless the armies of attorneys are doing the work for free out of the goodness of their hearts.